AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 ==================================
-Jan 2022 / Triton Winter Kickstart
+Feb 2022 / Triton Winter Kickstart
 ==================================

 .. admonition:: Page being updated

-   * This page is currently being updated for January 2022 (below you can see the program from 2021, which will be the model for 2022).
-To register for the January 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022
+   * This page is currently being updated (below you can see the program from 2021, which will be the model for 2022).
+To register for the February 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022

 .. admonition:: Quick Links